ferant2406/HPEnvyx360-15fh0xxx-Fedora/README.md

 - [Traffic Light Buttons](#traffic-light-buttons)

-Add stylus to libwacom
+Add touchscreen-stylus to libwacom
 ----------------------
-The HP Envy x360 15-fh0xxx uses the ELAN2513 stylus, but it is not recognized by the system.
+The HP Envy x360 15-fh0xxx uses the ELAN2513 touchscreen-stylus, but it is not recognized by the system.
 Depending on when you are reading this, [this pull request](https://github.com/linuxwacom/libwacom/pull/973) might already be implemented on the main [libwacom]() library, but until then you can manually add the stylus to the library.